Photon rest mass from localized fast radio bursts with improved distribution of dispersion measure from extragalactic gas: Results

 Fig.~\ref{fig_w} and Tab.~\ref{tab1} illustrate the constraints when the $w\m{CDM}$ model is adopted.
 Compared to $\Lambda \m{CDM}$, the constraints on $H_0$, $\Omega_{m0}$, $\Omega_{b0}h^2$, $f_\m{d}$ and $\m {DM_{halo}^{MW} }$ change only slightly.
 The equation of state $w$ for dark energy is $w=-0.978\pm0.024$ which is marginally above $-1$, though $w=-1$ remains allowed at the $1\sigma$ CL.
 The photon mass constraint slightly improves to $m_{\gamma}<4.71\times 10^{-51}~\m{kg}$, smaller than $4.83\times 10^{-51}~\m{kg}$ obtained in the $\Lambda$CDM model.
 Even with one additional free parameter relative to $\Lambda \m{CDM}$, the limit is essentially unchanged, indicating that the photon mass constraint is robust.

 We next consider the Chevallier-Polarski-Linder (CPL) parametrization of dark energy, with an evolving equation of state $ w(a) = w_0 + w_a (1-a)$.
 Results are shown in Fig.~\ref{fig_cpl} and Tab.~\ref{tab1}.
 The constraints on $H_0$, $\Omega_{m0}$, $\Omega_{b0}h^2$, $f_\m{d}$ and $\m {DM_{halo}^{MW} }$ remain consistent with those obtained in the $\Lambda$CDM and $w$CDM models.
 We find that the allowed region for $w_a$ deviates from zero at more than $2\sigma$, indicating that a preference for dynamical dark energy.
-The value of $w_0$ is noticeably larger than $-1$, suggesting a lower present-day expansion rate of our universe than predicted by the $\Lambda$CDM model.
+In addition, the value of $w_0$ is noticeably larger than $-1$, suggesting a lower present-day expansion rate of our universe than predicted by the $\Lambda$CDM model.
 These trends are consistent with recent DESI DR2 findings~\cite{DESI:2025zgx, Feng:2025cwi, Smith:2025icl, DESI:2025fii}.
-The upper limit on the photon mass is $4.86\times 10^{-51}~\m{kg}$.
-Because this differs only slightly from the values obtained in $\Lambda$CDM and $w$CDM, we conclude that the assumed cosmological model has a negligible impact on the inferred photon mass $m_\gamma$.
+The upper limit on the photon mass is $4.86\times 10^{-51}~\m{kg}$, differing only slightly from the values obtained in $\Lambda$CDM and $w$CDM.
+This result might indicate that the inferred photon mass exhibits little sensitivity to the assumed background cosmological model.
+We note, however, that this conclusion should be interpreted with some caution, as the current sample of localized FRBs is dominated by low-redshift sources, with only a small number located near $z \sim 1$.